-Culture and behavior, although different in meaning, signify two very important aspects of people management.
+Culture and behavior signify two very important aspects of people management.
 These terms are largely related to the psychology of employees, and these two tools can be used by the management to improve the efficiency and work-rate of employees in an organization.
-The paragraphs below elaborate on the concept of organizational culture and behavior.
+The following paragraphs elaborate on the concept of organizational culture and behavior.

 - A culture is a set of values that are adopted by people who cohabit any place.
 For example, when we refer to a culture of a particular place (say, Mayan Culture), we are talking about the shared traits of the people who lived there, their lifestyles, their rituals, etc.

 - If we apply this definition of culture with the prefixed word 'organization', we are referring to the rules and the underlying values of an organization that are constant and apply to all employees, without any bias or favoritism.